-We built a successful model Healthy Start after school program at Sequoia Elementary in Oakland, and employ those best practices at East Oakland Pride, Achieve Academy and Peralta elementary schools.
-We created our unique Probation Mental Health program, now called Youth Empowerment Services, to fill a very vital need - assisting teens transitioning out of the Juvenile Justice Center and helping at-risk teens avoid entering the juvenile justice system.
+We built a successful model Healthy Start after school program at Sequoia Elementary in Oakland, and employ those best practices today.
+We created our unique Youth Empowerment Services to fill a very vital need - assisting teens transitioning out of the Juvenile Justice Center and helping at-risk teens avoid entering the juvenile justice system.

 In 2001, we also welcomed into the EBAC family the very successful and well respected Child Assault Prevention (CAP) Training Center which together with the 2008 merger with Child Abuse Prevention Agency (CAPA) now provides EBAC with solid prevention-based educational services to ensure each child has the skills they need to succeed in school and in life.